Samaritan (film): Plot

 Superhumans Samaritan and Nemesis were antagonistic twin brothers who lived in Granite City, where the residents at the time burned down their home, only for the twins to escape, while their parents died in the fire.
 Samaritan grew up to become a superhero, whereas Nemesis became a supervillain.
 Evenly matched, the villainous Nemesis crafted a sledgehammer that gave him an edge over the heroic Samaritan.
 During a confrontation at the city's power plant, both were apparently killed as the plant exploded, blacking out the city.

 Twenty five years later, thirteen-year-old Sam Cleary tries his best to help his mother Tiffany with their financial crisis, and, after being threatened with eviction, he accepts a job from a gang headed by Reza.
 The plan goes awry, and Reza tries to blame Sam, but the real gang leader, Cyrus, is impressed.
 Reza and his friends later attack Sam as payback but are stopped by Joe Smith, a garbage collector.
 Joe displays super-strength in fighting off the gang members, and Sam suspects that he is Samaritan.
 Meanwhile, Cyrus locates Nemesis' hammer at a police station and sets himself up as the new Nemesis, sparking chaos throughout the city.

 After Sam confronts him, Joe denies that he is Samaritan, but Reza - still looking for revenge - hits him with his car.
 Joe is badly injured but heals before Sam's eyes.
-Joe and Sam build a friendship, while at the same time, Cyrus invites Sam to work with his gang.
+Joe and Sam build a friendship and Joe reveals that he needs ice to cool his body.
+Later, Cyrus invites Sam to work with his gang.
 However, Sam is disturbed when he witnesses their violent activities.

 When Joe saves a young girl from an explosion caused by the gang, the media claims that Samaritan is back, threatening Cyrus' plans.
 Reza recognizes Joe as being the same person he "killed" with his car and thus, confirms his identity and connection to Sam.
 Finding Joe's apartment empty, they kidnap Sam and Tiffany to lure out Joe.
 Joe breaks into their hideout and decimates the gang before being confronted by Cyrus, now dressed as Nemesis and wielding the hammer.
 As they fight, with Cyrus calling himself Nemesis, and Joe "the good guy", Joe reveals that Samaritan did die during the power plant fire, and he is actually Nemesis, who survived but left his villainous life behind.
 Destroying the hammer, Joe kills Cyrus.

 Joe tells Sam that there is good and evil in all people and that Sam has to make the right decisions.
 As the police arrest Reza and the remaining members of Cyrus' gang, Joe leaves, overhearing Sam tell the press that "Samaritan" survived and saved him.